-In this section we emphasize, in the main, the conversion from single-element to whole-array form; the other stages of the transformation to FPE, though important, are not very interesting.
+In this section we emphasize, in the main, the conversion from single-element to whole-array form; the conversion of the whole-array form operations into FPE operations is discussed briefly in a subsequent section.

-The Array Form is based upon the $\lambda$ -calculus augmented with a set of functions that perform generic array-processor operations.
+The Array Form is based upon the λ -calculus augmented with a set of functions that perform generic array-processor operations.
 The additional functions correspond to the FPE operations discussed in Section 4.1.
 For example, the following operations are available:

-- an operator $+{array}$ for the elementwise addition of two arrays (usually the 'array' subscript is dropped in the discussion); - a function row for extracting a specified row of a matrix; - a function sum for summing the elements of a numeric array.
+- an operator $+{array}$ for the elementwise addition of two arrays (the 'array' subscript may be dropped in the discussion); - a function row for extracting a specified row of a matrix; - a function sum for summing the elements of a numeric array.